discos/doc/user/medicina/Startup.rst

 You will be asked to insert a password.
 A remote desktop will then appear.
-In it, the ESCS system should already be up and running, and you should see all the textual clients referring to the different container of the system.
+In it, the ESCS system should already be up and running, and you should see all the textual clients referring to the different containers of the system.
 If you don't see them, first check the bottom bar, as they might have been reduced to icons.
 If indeed they are all missing and you need to start the clients, open a terminal and use::